Six Marys Chapter 7

 Orphanage director: “After the telephone call I researched and found where there was one, that left the orphanage in 1968, but we don’t have any previous records now.
 Several tens of children were here at it’s peak though.”

 Presenter: “What kind of life do they have, after being abandoned here for their childhood, because of their parents’ belief?
-I went to see Shin-hee Eu’s son.”
+I went to see the son of Eu Shin-hee Eu.”

 ▲ Gap Yoon-gil 甲允吉